 They almost always conclude that since nobody is using it on the PGA Tour that it must be inferior to what the PGA players are doing.

-Let me restate the scientific facts from my research to propose that Moe Norman’s golf swing is 1) an easier way to play 2) easier on the body / back, especially for the aging golfer and 3) is more consistent and 4) is able to achieve equal amounts of speed to a conventional golf swing.
+Let me restate the scientific facts from my research to propose that Moe Norman’s golf swing is: 1) an easier way to play.
+2) Easier on the body/back, especially for the aging golfer.
+3) Is more consistent.
+4) Can achieve equal amounts of speed to a conventional golf swing.

 Moe’s golf swing is an easier way to play.

 The goal of all golf swings is to achieve impact consistently with a square cub-face and power.
-To tackle this – you must define “easy” and an assumption must be made – that easier means less movement, rotation and stress on the body.
-Therefore, to prove a swing is easier you must prove that it achieves impact with less rotation, less movement (lateral and rotational) and less stress to the body.
+To tackle this – you must define “easy,” and an assumption must be made – that more accessible means less movement, rotation, and stress on the body.
+Therefore, to prove a swing is easier, you must demonstrate that it achieves impact with less rotation, less movement (lateral and rotational) and less stress to the body.

-To do this a comparison must be made.
+For you to achieve it, a comparison must be check.
 This posed a problem.
-Who do you chose as a “conventional” model?
-There are literally hundreds of golf swing variations on the PGA Tour.
+Who do you choose as a “conventional” model?
+There are hundreds of golf swing variations on the PGA Tour.
 Finding one model is impossible.
 To solve this problem I connected with Dr. Rob Neal of Golf Biodynamics – who had compiled thousands of conventional golf swings – to develop a “composite” of the ideal swing.
 I used this “composite” as a starting point for comparison.

 The way biomechanical analysis works is pretty simple.
-You place a sensor on the main parts of the body including the head, Torso, Pelvis, lead arm and Lead hand.
-Each part of the body is calibrated with the target line being based at “0”.
-For example, if the shoulders were perfectly square to the target line, they would be at “0” rotation.
-In the backswing they might be at -80 degrees at the top of the swing and then +35 at impact.
-The positive numbers represent rotation toward the target and negative numbers represent rotation away from the target – all based on the “0” starting position.
+You place a sensor on the main parts of the body including the head, Torso, Pelvis, Lead arm and Lead hand.
+Each part of the body is calibrated with the target line based at “0”.
+For example, if the shoulders were perfectly square to the target threshold, they would be at “0” rotation.
+In the backswing, they might be at -80 degrees at the top of the swing and then +35 at impact.
+The positive numbers represent rotation toward the target, and negative numbers represent rotation away from the target – all based on the “0” starting position.

 Lateral Movement (Sway) and Thrust Data

-Lateral Movement is pretty self explanatory.
-Each body part either moves in a linear way either toward or away from the target.
+Lateral Movement is pretty self-explanatory.
+Each body part either moves linearly either toward or away from the target.
 Thrust is a little less clear.
 Thrust is where the body part moves toward or away from the ball (closer or further away).
 For example, the head might move up during the backswing and then down and towards the ball into impact.
 This would be Thrust.